Best Presidents Day Fitness Sales

 “The appropriate thickness of your gym flooring can also be determined by the flooring and any subfloor you have underneath,” he explains.
 “If you’re in a garage or basement gym, you’re probably on top of reinforced concrete, meaning that the concrete has been embedded with steel rebar to help with durability.
 If your flooring isn’t reinforced, you’ll likely need a thicker flooring to protect it from any wear, tear, or drops.”

 Finally, if you’re outfitting a space that will be working with athletes, like a large garage, warehouse, or commercial gym, you may want to consider adding a turf section to your floor plan.
-While not necessary for most smaller home gyms, this can be useful for working on sprinting and agility work, or pushing a sled without dragging it on rubber or concrete.
+While not necessary for most smaller home gyms, this can be useful for working on sprinting and agility work, or pushing a weight sled without dragging it on rubber or concrete.

 Gym Flooring Options